takahito-miyamoto/predictionio-buildpack/README.md

 ## Retry release

-If the release (`pio train`) fails due to memory constraints or other transient error, you may use the Heroku CLI [release:retry plugin](https://github.com/heroku/heroku-releases-retry) to rerun the release without pushing a new deployment.
+If the release (`pio train`) fails due to memory constraints or other transient error, you may use the Heroku CLI [releases:retry plugin](https://github.com/heroku/heroku-releases-retry) to rerun the release without pushing a new deployment.

 ## Query for predictions